 I always enjoy diving into a good book.
 Just the other night, it took me 2 HOURS of rocking, nursing, and singing to get little A to finally fall asleep.
 I stepped out, exhausted, only to remember the dinner dishes piled in the sink.
 In moments like these, it’s so easy to become overwhelmed.
-You know what I did?
-I skipped the dishes, sprawled out on the couch and read a few chapters in my book.
+Do you know what I did?
+I skipped the dishes, sprawled out on the couch, and read a few chapters in my book.

 Take a Bath